ren40/tauri-plugin-screen-lock-status/README.md

 ## TODO

-- [ X ] Implement and test for MacOS
+- [X] Implement and test for MacOS
 - [ ] Implement and test for Android
 - [ ] Implement and test for iOS
 - [ ] Check performance for version Tauri v2 and higher (Assuming it becomes stable)